Alejandro Kirk

 Alejandro Kirk (born November 6, 1998) is a Mexican professional baseball catcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He was named an All-Star and Silver Slugger in 2022, and an All-Star again in 2025.

 Early life

-Kirk began playing baseball at three years of age, and grew up a fan of Albert Pujols and the St. Louis Cardinals.
-His Little League team was coached by his father.
-He has an elder brother, Juan Manuel Jr., and a younger brother, Andres.
+Kirk was born in Tijuana, Mexico, and began playing baseball at three years of age.
+Growing up, he was a fan of Albert Pujols and the St. Louis Cardinals.
+His Little League team was coached by his father, Juan Manuel, an amateur player known locally in Tijuana.
+Kirk has a younger brother, Andres, and an elder brother, Juan Manuel Jr., a professional catcher for the Pericos de Puebla.

+Kirk began catching around age 12 or 13, when his team needed a catcher and his father encouraged him to try the position.
+He says he was happy to do so, since he idolized his older brother and wanted to follow in his footsteps.

 Professional career

 Kirk was discovered by Toronto Blue Jays scout Dean Decillis at a showcase held by the Toros de Tijuana of the Mexican League.
 He was signed by the team on September 24, 2016, and received a $7,500 signing bonus, with the Toros receiving $22,500 to release him.
 He made his professional debut with the Rookie-level Gulf Coast League Blue Jays in 2017, appearing in one game.
 He played the entire 2018 season with the Rookie Advanced Bluefield Blue Jays, and recorded a .354 batting average with 10 home runs and 57 runs batted in (RBI) in 58 games.
 Kirk also walked more than he struck out, finishing the season with 33 and 21 respectively.
-He was promoted to the Class-A Lansing Lugnuts to begin the 2019 season, and later earned a promotion to the Advanced-A Dunedin Blue Jays, where he finished the year.
+He was promoted to the Single-A Lansing Lugnuts to begin the 2019 season, and later earned a promotion to the High-A Dunedin Blue Jays, where he finished the year.
 In 92 total games played, Kirk hit .290 with seven home runs, 44 RBI, and 56 walks against just 39 strikeouts.
 On February 7, 2020, the Blue Jays invited Kirk to spring training.

-Kirk was expected to begin the 2020 minor league season with the Double-A New Hampshire Fisher Cats, however the season was delayed and ultimately cancelled by the COVID-19 pandemic.
+Kirk was expected to begin the 2020 minor league season with the Double-A New Hampshire Fisher Cats, but the season was delayed and ultimately cancelled by the COVID-19 pandemic.
 He was added to the team's taxi squad on September 1, 2020.
 On September 11, Kirk was called up by the Blue Jays.
 He made his debut the following night, and recorded his first MLB hit.
 On September 21, 2020, he recorded four hits and his first home run in the majors.
 He also became the first catcher 21 or younger with four hits in a game since Joe Mauer in 2004.
 Overall with the 2020 Blue Jays, Kirk batted .375 with one home run and three RBI in nine games.